parkerjustice/regex-simplified/gist-template.md

 We need to start from the beginning, which would be anchors.
 Anchors are what the expression has at the beginning and the end that are highlighted.
 The `^` Matches the beginning of the string while the `$` Matches the end of the string.
 They are used to signify the beginning or the end of an expression.

 ### Quantifiers
+ /^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/

+ We will now be going over quantifiers and what they do.
+A quantifier was used to show how many of the characters are to be expected.
+This means it shows how often a character, class, or character group would need to be available in the input for any sort of match to become usable.
+Quantifiers is what we like to call greedy and will match to just about anything they van that is why you need to pay attention to them.

+Here are a few examples of what is being explained:

++ matches one or more preceding tokens
+{2,6} this one will match two to six of the previous token

 ### OR Operator
+Hex Expression
+/^#?([a-f0-9]{6}|[a-f0-9]{3})$/

+The `|`repressents the "or".
+The "or" is the operator and is shown as using the `|` character.
+This matches the expression that comes before or after it.

 ### Character Classes
+Character classes are used to match a specific character to a set.
+A few examles are as follows:

+[A-Z] This shows a "range" of characters and giving the person knowlege that you are able to use every letter between them.
+.This will accept any input and is a great use if you are in a pinch
+\p This matches a character with unicode.

+There are lots of other examples that we could add but would take up too much time.
+A simple google search or link would give you every character class.
 ### Flags

 ### Grouping and Capturing